emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 Type guards, then, are special types of predicates.
 What they return can be seen as special kinds of booleans.
 Type guards live purely in the type world and have no effect on the runtime at all.
-You can use type guard to convince the compiler that code that you know is correct is in fact correct.
+You can use type guard to let the compiler infer a more precise type for a value in a certain context.

 ### Problem to solve